commercetools/ui-kit/.changeset/lemon-keys-double.md

 '@commercetools-uikit/design-system': patch
 ---

-Use smaller padding for `selectInput` component when the appearance is `quiet`.
+Use smaller padding for `SelectInput` component when the appearance is `quiet`.